Prakruthi-G-H/java-Programs/README.md

 - Practice loops and nested loops
 - Improve number and string manipulation skills
 - Prepare for coding rounds and technical interviews
+- Maintain a collection of Java practice programs

 ## ✅ Key Highlights